escreven/liveimport/README.md

 from simulator import *
 ```

-## Outside of Notebooks
+## Programmatic Interface

-You can use LiveImport outside of notebooks, but in that case, you must call
+The LiveImport API includes programmatic registration, explicit syncing, and
-`sync()` to check for out of date imports.
-You can also disable automatic
+configuration of LiveImport's notification and automatic syncing behavior.
+In
-syncing in a notebook by calling `auto_sync(enabled=False)` and rely on
+addition to offering fine control within a notebook, the API enables
-explicit syncing instead.
+applications to use LiveImport outside of notebook environment.

 ## Documentation